trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 versions of `gcc`, `glibc` and friends and use that instead.
 This creates a logical recursion of `bootstrapTools` -> `nixpkgs` -> `new-bootstrapTools`.
-But it's not a fundamental one: we can do one iteration (or, say,  10 iterations) of the resursion and declare final result (whatever it is) a good enough fresh set of tools.
+But it's not a fundamental one: we can do one iteration (or, say,  10 iterations) of the recursion and declare final result (whatever it is) a good enough fresh set of tools.
 This is, after all, how most distributions build and provide toolchains nowadays.